-Registration deadlines determine the last day a student is able to add, drop or withdraw from classes.
+Registration deadlines determine the last day a student is able to add.drop.or.withdraw from classes.
 Each class has its own set of registration deadlines which are based on the length of the class as well as the session in which the class is held.
 The drop/add/withdrawal deadlines listed on the Academic Calendar apply to classes scheduled in the regular A/B/C sessions.
 If a class does not follow the A/B/C session timelines, the drop/add/withdrawal deadlines are prorated.
-To determine the registration deadlines for a class in which a student is registered in is to sign in to MyASU and click on the calendar icon next to the class in the My Classes box.
+To determine the drop/withdrawal deadlines for a class in which a student is registered, they can sign in to MyASU and click on the calendar icon next to the class in the "My Classes" box.
 To determine the registration deadlines of a class in which a student has not yet registered, use the online Class Search to search for the class and hover over the dates on the class in the search results.